Alexon13/Orpheus/README.txt

 # How to Run

+1. Ensure SDL2 lib is installed

-1. Clone the repository:
+2. Clone the repository:
    git clone <repository-url>
    cd Orpheus

-2. Build the project using CMake: cmake -S . -B build cmake --build build
+3. Build the project using CMake: cmake -S . -B build cmake --build build

-3. Run the executable:
+4. Run the executable:
    ./build/OrpheusEngine

 ---